Rules for Radicals: Criticism

 Stall and Stoecker describe these issues between the public and private split in community organizing, and gendered organizing tactics as the difference between community organizing (Alinsky/masculinist) and organizing community (feminist).

 Legacy

 The scope of influence for Rules for Radicals is a far-reaching one as it is a compilation of the tactics of Alinsky.
-It has been influential for policymaking and organization for various communities and agency groups, and has influenced politicians and activists educated by Alinsky and the IAF, and other grassroots movements.
+It has been influential for policymaking and organization for various communities and agency groups, and has influenced politicians and activists educated by Alinsky and the Industrial Areas Foundation (IAF), and other grassroots movements.

 Direct impact

 After Alinsky died in California in 1972, his influence helped spawn other organizations and policy changes.
 Rules for Radicals was a direct influence that helped to form the United Neighborhood Organization in the early 1980s.
 Its founders Greg Galluzzo, Mary Gonzales, and Pater Martinez were all students of Alinsky.
 The work of UNO helped to improve the hygiene, sanitation, and education in southeastern Chicago.
 Additionally, the founders of Organization of the North East in Chicago during the 1970s applied Alinsky's principles to organize multiethnic neighborhoods in order to gain greater political representation.